blowdart/AspNetCoreIdentityEncryption/readme.md

 ASP.NET Core Identity uses attributes to annotate your model and mark classes for encryption.
-We mark a few things in the default [IdentityUser](https://github.com/aspnet/Identity/blob/dev/src/Stores/IdentityUser.cs) class including the Id, UserName, Email, PhoneNumber and a couple of status fields.
+We mark a few things in the default [IdentityUser](https://github.com/aspnet/Identity/blob/dev/src/Stores/IdentityUser.cs) class including the `Id`, `UserName`, `Email`, `PhoneNumber` and a couple of status fields.

-To have Identity encrypt your custom IdentityUser model annotate your model fields with `[ProtectedPersonalData]`.
+To have Identity encrypt your custom `IdentityUser` model, annotate your model fields with `[ProtectedPersonalData]`.

 ## In Conclusion